bmegli/ev3dev-mapping/xv11test/readme.md

 - Get the xv11test output `distances.csv` file to your PC
 - Open `xv11plot.ods` in software of your choice (e.g. OpenOffice, Microsoft Excel, ...)
 - Copy your result from `distances.csv` to lines in `xv11plot.ods` where it says so

-- See the plot
-- See how to convert LIDAR angle/distance output and apply geometric correction in the spreadsheet
+See the plot and note how to convert LIDAR angle/distance output and apply geometric correction in the spreadsheet